Keeping you safe – anti-social behaviour

 Hate crime

-There are five centrally monitored strands of hate crime:
+• There are five centrally monitored strands of hate crime; Race or ethnicity, religion or belief, sexual orientation, disability and transgender identity

-This is a criminal offence, and we encourage you to report this to the police immediately, or report to us using an online form at the bottom of this page.
+• This is a criminal offence, and we encourage you to report this to the police immediately and to report to us using an online form at the bottom of this page.

 Dangerous dogs